qtile/qtile/docs/manual/commands/scripting.rst

 Example
 =======

-Below is a very minimal example script that inspects the current qtile instance, and returns the integer offset of the current screen.
+Below is a very minimal example script that inspects the current Qtile instance, and returns the integer offset of the current screen.

 .. code-block:: python